Rules and Data Policy

 §36.32: The decision of any jury or organizer cannot be accused of not changed.
 The decisions of the organizers are final.
 The organizers do not need to justify or provide criteria for any decision.
 The decisions of the organizers may be arbitrary or random.
 The organizers and the decision may not be independent.

 §36.33: The events and website do not need to provide names of organizers members or the number of organizers members.
 Participants have no claim of any award, certificate or other.
-Fees may be requested at any time without announcement or notice.
 The events and the organizers do not need to respond to emails, or questions, or messages or any other contact attemp.

 §36.34: Accounts may not be used by someone else except for you.
 You are responsible to keep your account safe.
 You are not allowed to create multiple accounts or to create accounts with bad intentions (e.g. to harm others not to spread wrong information).
 We do not ensure that the content on this website is virus free.